Kryil/AI4149/backend/doc/mechanics.md

 Commander represents the player.
 The game is won when the opposing Commander is destroyed and lost when your Commander gets destroyed.

-Commander can build new buildings, harvest energy and has a weapon.
+Commander can build and repair buildings and repair units, harvest resources and has a weapon.
 Commander has heavier armor than other units, meaning it will take less damage from a hit.

 Commander moves a bit slower than other units, X points per tick.